openwashdata/fecalcanuga/README.md

 ### household_survey

-The dataset `household_survey` contains data about … It has 41 observations and 41 variables
+The dataset `household_survey` contains data about the collected household / institutional survey data for each location where a non-sewered sanitation containmenet was sampled.
+This includes demographic infromation, operational and maintenance information and some technical and environmental parameters.
+It has 41 observations and 41 variables

 ``` r
 household_survey |>